omega8cc/boa/docs/MIGRATE.md

-# How To Migrate All Sites Between Remote BOA Servers and Octopus Instances
+# How To: Migrate All Sites Between Remote BOA

 While [docs/REMOTE.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/REMOTE.md) provides a how-to for per-site migration between remote Octopus instances, it depends on some assumptions, namely: